 Dietary fiber.
 Fiber is only found in vegan foods.
 No meat, egg, dairy, or seafood products have fiber.
 Yet fiber intake is connected with lower estrogen levels, thanks to fiber’s impact on several bodily process.
 One recent study summarized the biology behind it: fiber reduces the recycling of estrogens; it decreases an enzyme that allows estrogens to re-enter the bloodstream; and it binds to estrogen, which increases excretion (fancy word for poop) of estrogens.51

-High-sugar diets are linked to lower SHBG levels.58 High protein and high-carb diets are linked with lower levels of SHBG.59 Magnesium is associated with lower levels of SHBG.60 But confusingly, the best sources of magnesium are high-fiber plant-based foods, as discussed above.
+Magnesium is associated with lower levels of SHBG.60 Yet, confusingly, the best sources of magnesium are high-fiber plant-based foods, which, as discussed above, raise SHBG.

-What’s the takeaway here?
+So what’s the takeaway here?
 I have no idea.
-Too many well-established healthy habits, like exercise and eating fiber, increase SHBG.
+All I know is too many well-established healthy habits, like exercise, low glycemic diets, and eating fiber, all increase SHBG.
 And too many of our biggest killers are associated with low SHBG.
-That potentially means less bioavailable testosterone.
+This potentially means less bioavailable testosterone.
 If you’re searching for perfection in diet, you aren’t going to find it.